fieldtrip/website/tutorial/preprocessing.md

       cfg = ft_definetrial(cfg);

 This results in a cfg.trl in which the beginning, the trigger offset and the end of each trial relative to the beginning of the raw data is defined.
-Additionally, cfg.trial contains a column that specifies the trigger value, so in this case 3 (FIC), 5 (IC), or 9 (FC).
+Additionally, cfg.trial contains a column that specifies the trigger value for that epoch, so in this case 3 (FIC), 5 (IC), or 9 (FC).

 The output of **[ft_definetrial](/reference/ft_definetrial)** can be used for **[ft_preprocessing](/reference/ft_preprocessing)**.